English Monarchs

 A scheme was devised by Elizabeth's spymaster, Francis Walsingham, designed to end the threat posed by Mary and bring her to the block.
 In 1586, Anthony Babington, a young and ardent Catholic, played the leading role in a conspiracy to free Mary.
 Coded messages to and from Mary were sent in beer barrels, the barrels, along with their incriminating replies were regularly intercepted by Walsingham's agents.
 When Mary responded positively to the plotters, as Walsingham hoped she would, her death knell had sounded and her fate sealed.
 Walsingham then pounced on the unsuspecting Queen.
 The plotters were arrested and executed and the Queen put on trial for her offences.

-Mary, Queen of ScotsThe trial of Mary, Queen of Scots, presided over by 40 lords, took place at Fotheringay Castle in Northamptonshire.
-Mary represented herself ably, warning her judges "Remember, the theatre of the world is wider than the realm of England."
+The trial of Mary, Queen of Scots, presided over by 40 lords, took place at Fotheringay Castle in Northamptonshire.
+Mary represented herself ably, warning her judges " Remember, the theatre of the world is wider than the realm of England."
 The verdict was a foregone conclusion and she was found guilty.
 Elizabeth, after much prevacation, due to her fears that her cousin's execution would provide the arch Catholic Phillip of Spain with the excuse he required to launch an invasion of England, was finally prevailed upon to sign Mary's death warrant.

-Mary, Queen of Scots passed the night before her execution in distributing her few belongings to the faithful servants who had remained with her in captivity and writing letters to her brother-in-law, the King of France and to Phillip II of Spain, requesting that he reward her servants, before lying down on her bed without undressing.
+Mary, Queen of Scots passed the night before her execution in distributing her few belongings to the faithful servants who had remained with her in captivity and writing letters to her brother-in-law, the King of France and Phillip II of Spain, requesting that he reward her servants, before lying down on her bed without undressing.

 A message was sent to her errant son James, informing him that her dearest wish had always been to see the kingdoms of England and Scotland united.
-She went to her death in the Great Hall at Fotheringay Castle on 8th February, 1587 displaying sublime courage.
+She went to her death in the Great Hall at Fotheringay Castle on 8th February 1587 displaying sublime courage.
 Every inch a Queen, she walked with resolution and dignity to the scaffold.
 Dressed all in black satin and velvet, Mary wore a deep red petticoat, the colour of martyrdom.

-On the scaffold, ignoring the Protestant Dean of Peterborough who prayed vociferously and at length in English, the Queen of Scots prayed aloud in latin.
-When the executioner, in accordance with established tradition, asked the Queen's forgiveness, she replied "I forgive you with all my heart, for now I hope you will make an end of all my troubles."
+On the scaffold, ignoring the Protestant Dean of Peterborough who prayed vociferously and at length in English, the Queen of Scots prayed aloud in Latin.
+When the executioner, following established tradition, asked the Queen's forgiveness, she replied " I forgive you with all my heart, for now, I hope you will make an end of all my troubles."

 Having undressed to her underwear and been blindfolded by her attendants, the Queen crossed herself and laid her neck upon the block.
 With outstretched hands, she murmured "Into thy hands, O Lord, I commend my spirit."
 The first blow of the axe did not sever her neck, the Queen's lips moved and she let out an audible groan before the axe came down again with a sickening thud.
 The task had to be completed with a sawing action before the head was completely severed, her lips were still seen to move for some time afterwards.

-The tomb of Mary, Queen of ScotsIn a scene which evoked pathos even from her enemies, Mary's Skye Terrier, which had accompanied her into the hall concealed under her skirts, whimpering, splattered in her blood, it lay between the Queen's body and her decapitated head.
+In a scene which evoked pathos even from her enemies, Mary's Skye Terrier, which had accompanied her into the hall concealed under her skirts, whimpering, splattered in her blood, it lay between the Queen's body and her decapitated head.
 It was dragged away and washed but pining and refusing to eat, the dog did not long survive the trauma.

 Mary's body was encased in a casket of lead and buried at Peterborough Cathedral.
 The Queen's mercenary son, James VI, after registering protests solely for the sake of his reputation, accepted a pension from Elizabeth and lead her to understand that the sad scene played out at Fotheringay need not permanently affect relations between their two countries.